Burla-Cloud/documentation_website/docs/How-Burla-Works.md

 - [main_service](https://github.com/burla-cloud/main_service) will start 11 new nodes in the background.
 - The first 6 new nodes that are ready will be assigned to this job.

-#### 4. Python or Docker environments are constructed/replicated if necessary.
+### 4. Python or Docker environments are constructed/replicated if necessary.

-- If a custom docker-container was specified:
+- **If a custom docker-container was specified:** (`dockerfile` arg passed to `remote_parallel_map`)
-   The [container_service](https://github.com/burla-cloud/container_service) is installed inside it, the container is added to the standby definition, and then the container is downloaded and started on all nodes in the cluster.
+   The [container_service](https://github.com/burla-cloud/container_service) is installed inside this continer, the container is added to the standby definition, and then the container is downloaded and started on all nodes in the cluster.
-   This container-setup process only happens the first time Burla sees a new container.
+   This process only happens the first time Burla sees a new container.
 Afterwards, requests begin executing within 1-second once again.

-- If a new python environment is detected:
-   (and a custom docker-container was **not** specified)
+- **If a new python environment is detected:** (and a custom docker-container was **not** specified)
-   All never-before-seen python-package/versions are installed in the default container, in parallel, inside a separate backend service.
-Once installed, any installed/compiled package/versions are uploaded to GCS.
+   All never-before-seen python-package/versions are installed in the default container, in parallel, using a separate backend service.
+The the compiled, installed package files are then uploaded to GCS.
+   The default container is **not** saved with these new packages baked in.

 At this point:

+- Any user-submitted containers now have the [container_service](https://github.com/burla-cloud/container_service) installed inside them.
-- Any custom-submitted containers are currently running on every Node, waiting for requests.
+  In addition these containers are now running idle on every node, waiting for requests.
 - Any python package/version a user may need is sitting (in it's compiled, default-container compatible state) inside GCS.

-#### 5. The [main service](https://github.com/burla-cloud/main_service) forewards the request to the appropriate nodes.
+### 5. The [main service](https://github.com/burla-cloud/main_service) forewards the request to the appropriate nodes.

 Effectively: A single request is sent to the node service of every node we wish to assign to this job.
 Nodes are single tenant, so once they receive this request, they cannot work on any other job until this one is done.

-#### 6. [Node services](https://github.com/burla-cloud/node_service), once receiving a request:
+### 6. A [node_service](https://github.com/burla-cloud/node_service), once receiving a request will:

-1. Mount python environments if necessary:
-    Any installed python-packages are quickly network-linked using [GCS FUSE](https://github.com/GoogleCloudPlatform/gcsfuse) to a directory in the node's filesystem.
-Then this directory is then mounted into relevant containers as a volume.
+1.  **Prepare the python environment:** (if the user did not request a custom container)
+    In order to replicate the user's python environment inside every relevant docker container running on the node (in under a second), the [node_service](https://github.com/burla-cloud/node_service) will:

+    1. Network-link all necessary python packages (currently stored in separate GCS directories) into a local folder on the node's filesystem.
+[GCS FUSE](https://github.com/GoogleCloudPlatform/gcsfuse) is used to do this.
+    2. Volume mount this directory into every relevant container's python-path.

+    This works because these packages have already been compiled/installed inside the default container.

-2. Foreward requests to correct containers:
+2.  **Foreward the request to the correct containers:**
     A request is sent to every relevant [container_service](https://github.com/burla-cloud/container_service) telling it to start work on a specific job.

-3. Kill unnecessary containers.
+3.  **Kill all unnecessary containers:**
     All containers that are not required are killed.
 This is how Burla is able to quickly satisfy requests to execute functions with custom resource requirements.
-For example if a user requests 32CPUs per function and nodes are 96-CPU machines, 93/96 containers are killed.
+For example if a user requests 32CPUs per function and nodes are 96-CPU machines, 93/96 containers are killed, leaving 32 CPU's available per container.

-#### 7. [Container services](https://github.com/burla-cloud/container_service), once receiving a request:
+### 7. A [container_service](https://github.com/burla-cloud/container_service), once receiving a request will:

-Download the function from GCS, and begin popping inputs from the queue to run through the function.
+1. Download the function from GCS.
+2. Begin popping inputs from the input queue [created earlier](#2-the-inputs--function-are-uploaded-from-the-client-machine), then processing them sequentially until the queue is empty.

- Anything sent to stdout is sent to the firestore database where the [main_service](https://github.com/burla-cloud/main_service) grabs it and sends it to the client.
+While running user-submitted code the [container_service](https://github.com/burla-cloud/container_service) will write anything sent to stdout to the central google cloud firestore database as a new document.
+These logs are later read by the main service and forewarded to the client.

- Any errors thrown are also sent to the main service which forewards them to the client.
+If an error is thrown the [container_service](https://github.com/burla-cloud/container_service) will catch it, pickle it, and send it the [main_service](https://github.com/burla-cloud/main_service) which will foreward it to the client where the error can be re-raised.

-### What happens _after_ a call to `remote_parallel_map`:
+## What happens _after_ a call to `remote_parallel_map`:

-Once the queue of inputs (being processed by indivual [container services](https://github.com/burla-cloud/container_service)) has emptied, the [main_service](https://github.com/burla-cloud/main_service) simply kills all nodes that were assigned to that job.
+Once the queue of inputs has emptied, and all [container_service's](https://github.com/burla-cloud/container_service) report they are done, the [main_service](https://github.com/burla-cloud/main_service) simply kills all nodes that were assigned to this job.
-Because the [main_service](https://github.com/burla-cloud/main_service) has been maintaining the set of nodes that should be on standby there should already be new nodes running, ready to replace the ones that will be killed.
+Because the [main_service](https://github.com/burla-cloud/main_service) has been maintaining the set of nodes that should be on standby there should be a new set of nodes already running, or starting, that match the "standby" definition [created earlier](#1-define-the-standby-cluster-state).

+---

+Any questions?
+[Schedule a call with us](https://cal.com/jakez/burla/), or [email us](mailto:jake@burla.dev).
+We're always happy to talk.